NathalieScherf/Social-Network/README.md

 # Social-Network

 A basic social network with interactive functions:
 * A profile page with an image and bio, including a upload function as well as a delete function for the whole account.
 * A page to view your friends and friend requests
 * Functions to send and accept friend requests as well as functions to end friendships or remove  pending requests
 * A chat for all users

-## Technologies:
+## Technologies
 * React/Redux
 * Socket.io
 * Node.js
 * AWS  S3 and Knox
 * PostgreSQL
 * HTML5/CSS3

 ## Description: